 The decisions taken at the Meeting, and the day to day upkeep of the Parish as a whole are managed and carried out by an elected committee, whose names, positions and contact email addresses are on the right hand side of this page.
-The committee tries to meet every two months in the months between the two main Meetings each year, which take place in May and November.

 Minutes of past meetings are available online in PDF format here.

 Copies of the annual return of the Parish Meeting are available online in PDF format here.